 Addressing a number of disadvantages females face in the African countries they work in, this nonprofit provides teenage girls with developmental support.
 They do this through a number of different focus areas; education, health, safety, income generation, early pregnancy and self-confidence.
-The projects have slightly different focus areas in the different countries, depending on the local issues that needs to be addressed most urgently.
 The overall goal of these projects is to see better educated young women (and men) head towards adulthood with a smaller gender gap and more opportunities for women.

 As an intern on this gender equality program, you’ll be able to get involved in a wide range of areas, including;